Azure/Service-Fabric-Troubleshooting-Guides/Security/NSG configuration for Service Fabric clusters (Applied at VNET level).md

 # NSG configuration for Service Fabric clusters (Applied at VNET level)
+For FQDN firewall's its recommended you use Azure Firewall.

+[Azure Firewall is a managed, cloud-based network security service that protects your Azure Virtual Network resources.
+It is a fully stateful firewall as a service with built-in high availability and unrestricted cloud scalability.](https://docs.microsoft.com/azure/firewall/overview); this enables the ability to limit outbound HTTP/S traffic to a specified list of fully qualified domain names (FQDN) including wild cards.
+This feature does not require SSL termination.
+Its recommended that you leverage Azure Firewall FQDN tags for Windows Updates, and to enable network traffic to Microsoft Windows Update endpoints can flow through your firewall.

 ## **The minimum rules are required for these ports on Service Fabric clusters:**
 -   **Inbound** \[application specific ports such as 80/443 or others as required by your services\]